-The differences betwen morning and noon temperatures can reach 10-15 Celsius degrees.
+Differences between morning and noon temperatures can reach 10-15 Celsius degrees.

-The warm season spreads between April and September, the cold season lasting from October to March.
+Warm season spreads between April and September, the cold season lasting from October to March.

 And in July and August if going on top of Carpathian Mountains you can still find some snow.

 DRESS CODETo embrace your tour to the fullest, here are some useful information.

 No matter the season of your visit, put in your luggage rain clothes.